 Our Final Showcase takes place on the final day of the week and is an opportunity for students to share what they have been working on throughout the week.
 Throughout the week, instructors will guide students in making the decision about what material they will perform in the Final Showcase.
 In addition to performing for family and friends, there will be also be industry agents and managers in attendance.
-Each student will receive two (2) complimentary tickets for the Final Showcase and these tickets must be given to whoever will be attending the FInal Showcase.
-All attendees must have a ticket and additional tickets will be on sale after each camp day.
+Each student will receive two (2) complimentary tickets for the Final Showcase and these tickets must be given to whoever will be attending the Final Showcase.
+All attendees must have a ticket and additional tickets will be for sale after each camp day.

 What do students need to have prepared before attending a Broadway Workshop Summer program?

 Each Summer program requires something a little different in preparation for the week!
 Camp NYC is the only program where students do not need to prepare anything.
 Below is the breakdown for each program: